FREQUENTLY ASKED QUESTIONS

 QUESTION #7: WHICH STATE IS THE BEST STATE (OR THE WORST) FOR A REGISTERED CITIZEN TO LIVE?

 This question makes me cringe, because it gives people the impression that registered citizens frequently “state shop”, which is a misleading and fear-mongering notion.
 There is no US State, territory, or Native American reservation in which one can move and not have to register upon release.
 There honestly isn’t a “best state” because laws vary in each state and even by municipality, and some people thrive in one state while others do not.
-It is far easier to name the worst states—Alabama, Oklahoma, Florida, Louisiana, Tennessee, and Illinois — because these states frequently make headlines for worst laws.
+It is far easier to name the worst states—Alabama, Oklahoma, Florida, Louisiana, Missouri, and Tennessee— because these states frequently make headlines for worst laws.

 QUESTION #8: WHERE CAN I FIND A LIST OF REGISTRATION AND/OR RESIDENCY RESTRICTION LAWS?